 The attractive walk from Calstock is 1.2 miles each way (download directions) and is mainly flat on quiet lanes.
 There is one steep section as you walk up into the woods but the views at the top over the river, viaduct and valley below make it all worthwhile.

 If you don’t want to visit the gardens, from the woods instead take the left hand fork of the path which will take you down to Cotehele Quay.
 The kiosk on the quay is serving refreshments daily.

 The Quay is also the home of Shamrock, an old Tamar Sailing Barge that is currently undergoing restoration.

-If you’ve still got plenty of energy and want a longer walk, you can walk through the woods and loop up to the main house and still retrace your steps back to Calstock where you catch the train back to Plymouth.
+If you’ve still got plenty of energy and want a longer walk, you can walk through the woods and loop up to the main house (currently closed) and still retrace your steps back to Calstock where you catch the train back to Plymouth.

 A great starting point for walks on the Bere Peninsula, and home to the Edgcumbe Hotel which features on the Tamar Valley Line Rail Ale Trail.